davidtwilcox/clox/README.md

 Crafting Interpreters site.
 In the future, as clox adds new features and forks from the original language specification, a full grammar reference will be included here.

+To run unit tests for the compiler, build the code in the `test` folder.
+This exercises the compiler itself.

 <!-- ROADMAP -->